martig3/valorant-scrimbot/README.md

 ## Setup

 Download the latest release and place it inside a new folder.
-Inside this folder create a `config.yaml` file.
+Create a `/data` folder.
+Inside this folder data folder create a `config.yaml` file.

 **Note:** Channel & role ids can be found by enabling discord developer mode.